C8359Frank/aws-devops-workshop-1/README.md

-# Clarusway AWS & DevOps on the way
+# Clarusway AWS & DevOps on the way home

 This private workshop repository contains projects, hands-on training, coding challenges, and class-notes for the Clarusway Students of AWS & DevOps EU Cohort 4/20.